All Episodes

 I saw the damage they do.

-They attacked the building every night.
+They attack the building every night.

 Oh, that got reduced within days of his action.

-It's gonna make those neighborhoods safer.
+It's going to make those neighborhoods safer.

 100%.

-Uh this is a Portland resident praising President Trump for deploying the military to squash this.
+This is a Portland resident praising President Trump for deploying the military to squash this.

 This is cut 34.